 The Association of Universities and Colleges in Canada and the Taiwanese government fund scholarships for ten Canadian students annually to spend 6-12 months in Taiwan engaged in Mandarin language study.
 The scholarships cover return airfare, tuition, monthly allowance, and health insurance.
-See the Registry for details.
+See the Office of the Registrar for details.